Brian Job: Later life

-According to a 2013 account in the San Jose Mercury News, Job was homeless and living on the streets of Palo Alto, a victim of a bipolar disorder, according to Job's family.
+Stress from the management of his second business led to an emotional decline, and he lost his home, ending up on the streets in greater Palo Alto by 2005, frequently on Camino Real.
+His family believed he was suffering from both bi-polar disorder and various addictions, including alcohol.
 On August 14, 2019, Job was found dead in his motel room at the Glass Slipper Inn in Palo Alto.